 The answer is – it depends.
-The recent revisions to the Illinois Marriage and Dissolution of Marriage Act (IMDMA) has now segregated this provision into its own section (750 ILCS 5/513.5) and specifically allows for the support of a disabled non-minor child.
+The recent revisions to the Illinois Marriage and Dissolution of Marriage Act (IMDMA) has now segregated this provision into its own section (750 ILCS 5/513.5) and specifically allows for an adult disabled child financial support of a disabled non-minor child.

 Section 513.5 allows a parent to file a motion asking for the support for a disabled child either before or after the majority of the child, but the condition creating the disability must have arisen during the child’s minority or while attending college.
 The statute also specifically defines a disabled person as an individual “who has a physical or mental impairment that substantially limits a major life activity, has a record of such an impairment, or is regarded as having such an impairment.”